Sanctioned Turkish defence industry chief expects U.S. ties to survive

 The so-called U.S. CAATSA sanctions, designed to deter any country from agreeing military deals with Russia, also restrict U.S. loans and credits to SSB, although that is not seen having a significant impact.

-"We will find remedies for this in our own circles.
-From our point of view, the issue of developing domestic industry will continue, maybe more quickly," Demir said.
+"We will find remedies for this in our own circles," Demir said.
+"The issue of developing domestic industry will continue, maybe more quickly."

 SANCTIONS "UNJUST"